Major teams: Nottingham, Harlequins, Richmond

 Moore’s fiery intensity is renowned – his Pitbull nickname was never more apt – and he was one of the fittest players ever to wear the Red Rose.
 His sprint times over 30m and 60m were quicker than several England backs, and one manic gym session, in which he competed furiously with Dawe, has passed into legend.

 Yet Moore was also a nuts-and-bolts hooker, especially in the scrum where, in tandem with Paul Rendall and Jeff Probyn, he took the French scrum so low that rival hooker Daniel Dubroca couldn’t strike the ball.

-Voted Rugby World’s Player of the Year in 1991, Moore found defeats hard to handle and he threw his RWC 1991 runners-up medal in the Thames in disgust.
+Voted Rugby World’s Player of the Year in 1991, Moore found defeats hard to handle and he threw his 1991 World Cup runners-up medal in the Thames in disgust.
 He won three Grand Slams yet felt it should have been five.

 A qualified solicitor, Moore was often at loggerheads with the RFU over the amateur laws and his trenchant comments now enjoy a wide audience in his capacity as a media analyst.